navinrio/the-noobs-guide-to-nsxt-pks/README.md

 ### Step 2 - NSX Controller(s)

 Next up the NSX controllers.
-I deployed 2 controllers by mistake and really only needed one.
-Three are recommended, but likely not needed in the lab.
+You really only need one in the lab.

     #!/bin/bash

     ovftool \
     --overwrite \
-    --name=nsx-controller-1 \
+    --name=nsx-controller \
     --X:injectOvfEnv \
     --X:logFile=ovftool.log \
     --allowExtraConfig \